yogesh-vishwakarma/Shape-Shifters/README.md

 ## Gameplay
 1. The player who choosed the color or the player to the left of the dealer starts the game by playing a card.
 2. The other players follow suit by playing cards of the same shape or a higher priority shape if not available.
-3. The idea behind the game that it's mandetory to play the cards to ensure your team's victory.
+3. The idea behind the game that it's mandatory to play the cards to ensure your team's victory.
 4. The highest priority card of the shape chosen for that round wins the trick.
 5. The player who wins the round leads the next round by playing any card.
 6. If a player does not have a card of the same shape or a higher priority shape, they can play any card.